Al-Qaeda and Iran: Alliance Against the US

 In fact, as reported as far back as 2003, since Saad's "arrival in Iran… he has assumed a more active role in directing Al-Qaeda, and he has been identified as a senior leader."
 It is believed that Iran allowed Saad to relocate to Pakistan in late 2008.

 In March 2010, Al-Qaeda assisted Iran in negotiating the return of an Iranian diplomat who had been held captive by the Taliban in Pakistan for 15 months.
 This incident pointed to another dangerous sign of increased Iran-Al-Qaeda collaboration.
 In return for its help, Iran provided Al-Qaeda operatives based in its territory greater freedom of movement and loosened restrictions.
-As one example, Al-Qaeda's chief military strategist who reportedly now resides in Syria, Saif al-Adel, was allowed by Iran to travel to Pakistan and open more contacts with other Al-Qaeda leaders.
-Remaining in Iran while possessing the freedom to travel "suggests that al-Adel and perhaps lower level Al-Qaeda figures now consider Iran a viable outpost, with fewer restrictions…" Furthermore, the "apparent easing of Iran's restrictions on Al-Qaeda… now opens up speculation that al-Adel could establish a ‘satellite office' for the group in Iran."
+As one example, Al-Qaeda's chief military strategist, Saif al-Adel, was allowed by Iran to travel to Pakistan and open more contacts with other Al-Qaeda leaders.
+Remaining in Iran while possessing the freedom to travel "suggests that al-Adel and perhaps lower level Al-Qaeda figures now consider Iran a viable outpost, with fewer restrictions…."
+Furthermore, the "apparent easing of Iran's restrictions on Al-Qaeda… now opens up speculation that al-Adel could establish a ‘satellite office' for the group in Iran."

 In July 2018, a United Nations panel of experts, called the Analytical Support and Sanctions Monitoring Team, appointed pursuant to resolutions 1526 (2004) and 2253 (2015), found that, “Al-Qaida leaders in the Islamic Republic of Iran have grown more prominent, working with A[y]man al-Zawahiri and projecting his authority more effectively than he could previously.”